choROPeNt/wind_10MW/scripts/README.md

 The Message Area would output the current settings as a verification step to ensure the inputs have been inputted correctly.

+## Set Creator.py
+This script creates a sets for each airfoil shell/ outer section and a reference point.
+It then performs a kinematic coupling between the outer shell and reference point.
+This script was made as futher inprove the accuracy of the application of the aerodynamic loads.
+Read Report 2 for more reference.

 :shipit: